 As we've just explored, the pain of plantar fasciitis should resolve with proper, minimally invasive treatment; the healing process may be slow, but the problem does eventually improve or go away completely.
 But, for some patients, their heel pain is not reflective of plantar fasciitis—it can be the symptom of a far more serious problem.

-When you see study results like that, you’ll understand why I always begin heel pain treatment with a diagnostic exam.
-Even if I think I know what's causing your pain, I want to ensure that I treat the correct injury.
-Then, only after securing an accurate diagnosis do I begin working towards a repair.
-And even after that, I start with the least invasive treatment possible for my patients.
-It is only if conservative treatment fails that I will try more invasive procedures, like injections or shockwave therapy, to reduce heel pain.
+When you see study results like that, you’ll understand why we always begin heel pain treatment with a diagnostic exam.
+Even if we think we know what's causing your pain, we want to ensure that we're treating the correct injury.
+Then, only after securing an accurate diagnosis do we begin working towards a repair.
+And even after that, we start with the least invasive treatment possible for my patients.
+It is only if conservative treatment fails that we will try more invasive procedures, like injections or shockwave therapy, to reduce heel pain.
 What’s great about shockwave therapy for heel pain is that it aids in eliminating the inflammation of plantar fasciitis without surgery.
-As a result, only a very small percentage of patients in my practice require surgery to resolve their heel pain.
+As a result, only a very small percentage of patients in our practice require surgery to resolve their heel pain.

 As with almost every foot condition, early treatment will make a huge difference in the types of therapies that will be effective for your treatment plan.
 If you are experiencing heel pain, schedule an appointment with Dr. Andrew Schneider today!